Best Cloud Storage Software Shortlist

 - Sustainability Initiatives: Cloud providers are focusing on reducing their environmental impact by improving energy efficiency and using renewable energy sources.
 This trend is appealing to environmentally-conscious businesses looking to reduce their carbon footprint.
 Companies like Amazon Web Services and Microsoft have made commitments to sustainability.

-- Decentralized Storage Networks: Some vendors are exploring decentralized storage solutions, which distribute data across multiple nodes rather than centralized servers.
+- Decentralized Storage Networks: Some vendors are exploring decentralized object storage software, which distribute data across multiple nodes rather than centralized servers.
 This approach can enhance security and reduce costs.
 Storj and Sia are examples of platforms utilizing decentralized technology.

 What Is Cloud Storage Software?